-Description

-This standard defines extended EMC

-immunity requirements for safety-related

-functions.
-Conforming to this standard

-ensures that the safety functions perform

-even if other equipment exceeds the

-EMC emission limits defined in the IEC

-61000 standards.
+Clause Description Electrical equipment for measurement, control and laboratory use - EMC requirements Part 3-1: Immunity This standard defines extended EMC immunity requirements for safety-related functions.
+Conforming to this standard requirements for safety-related systems and for equipment intended to perform safety-related functions (functional safety) - General industrial applications ensures that the safety functions perform even if other equipment exceeds the EMC emission limits defined in the IEC 61000 standards.

-IEC 61131-2 Clause Description

-Programmable controllers Part 2: Equipment requirements and tests Both standard and safety-rated 24V I/Os comply with the requirements of this standard to ensure reliable communication with other PLC systems.
+IEC 61131-2 Clause Description Programmable controllers Both standard and safety-rated 24V I/Os comply with the Part 2: Equipment requirements of this standard to ensure reliable requirements and tests communication with other PLC systems

+IEC 14118

-IEC 14118 Clause Description
+Clause Description

-Clause Description Safety of machinery - Safety requirements to prevent an unexpected start and Prevention of unexpected re-start, as a result of power loss or interruption of startup power.
+Safety of machinery - Prevention of unexpected Safety requirements to prevent an unexpected start and re-start, as a result of power loss or interruption of

+startup power.